 |Leah||Ohms||2021||Palo Alto, CA|

 A New Hampshire native and Nordic skier, Ms. Barstow previously taught history at Portsmouth High School and was a Special Education teacher in Durham, New Hampshire.
 She loves reading and spending time with her husband, Chris, a timber framer, their son, Lucas, and their daughter, Rosie.
 The Barstows live in Bethel, just off-campus.

-Courtney Cook is a new addition to the English Department at Gould.
-She is a graduate of the Master of Fine Arts program at George Mason University, where she earned a degree in Creative Writing.
+A graduate of the Master of Fine Arts program at George Mason University, where she earned a degree in Creative Writing, Ms. Cook teaches English and serves as the Academic Dean of Winter Term.
 Before moving to Gould, Courtney was the senior and sophomore English instructor for two years at Wasatch Academy.
 Prior to teaching high school, she was a teaching assistant at George Mason University and the Outreach Coordinator for the Sally Merten Writers in the Schools program.
 Courtney enjoys hiking, camping, skiing, yoga, reading and writing poetry, and cooking.